SciRooPlot/SciRooPlot/README.md

 If you have already worked with ROOT, you probably ask yourself:
 > We already have ROOT and it is perfectly fine as it is.
 I have learned to master it over the years and all my macros work just fine.
 Why the hell do I need this Plotting Framework?
 Why should I learn to use yet another interface?

-Well, what I can tell from my experience is that when it comes to plotting there is a tendency to largely violate one basic guiding principle in software development (and common sense): the do not repeat yourself (DRY) principle.
+Well, what I can tell from my experience is that when it comes to plotting there is a tendency to largely violate one basic guiding principle in software development (and common sense): the dont repeat yourself (DRY) principle.
 Every one of us has his own set of plotting macros, usually tailored for exactly one (or mabye a few) use cases to design our plots in the way we wish them to be.
 This introduces a large verbosity of trivial code that is basically always the same.
 Generation after generation has to waste their time adapting to all the complexity and inconsistencies of the ROOT interfaces to meet their specific needs.